ws1993/storybook/docs/_snippets/portable-stories-csf-factory-run.md

 const { Primary, Secondary } = stories;

 test('renders primary button with default args', async () => {
-  // The run function will mount the componetn and run all of Storybook's lifecycle hooks await Primary.run();
+  // The run function will mount the component and run all of Storybook's lifecycle hooks await Primary.run();
   const buttonElement = screen.getByText('Text coming from args in stories file!');
   expect(buttonElement).not.toBeNull();